julianamochizuki/amazin/README.md

 ## 🚀 Getting Started

-1. Clone the repo:<br> `https://github.com/julianamochizuki/amazin`
+1. Clone this repo:<br> `https://github.com/julianamochizuki/amazin`

+2. Sign up for a Stripe account

-2. Install dependencies for both the frontend and backend:<br>
+3. Install dependencies for both frontend and backend:<br>

-   - Front-end: `cd amazin-client` then `npm install`
+   - Frontend: `cd amazin-client` then `npm install`
-   - Back-end: `cd amazin-api` then `npm install`
+   - Backend: `cd amazin-api` then `npm install`

-3. Set up the necessary environment variables.
+4. Set up the necessary environment variables.
 Refer to the provided `.env.example` file for the required variables.

-4. Run the application:<br>
+5. Run the application:<br>

    - Frontend: `cd amazin-client` then `npm start`
    - Backend: `cd amazin-api` then `npm start`

-5. Access the Amazin app in your browser at<br> `http://localhost:3000`.
+6. Access the Amazin app in your browser at<br> `http://localhost:3000`.

 ---